-Upon retirement, a family event exposed the vulnerabilities of senior citizens – over-medication, predatory conservatorships and unscrupulous lawyers.
-Suddenly, she had a story to tell.
-So, she returned to her high school interests.
-Her passion for South Carolina's colorful history, led her to create a detective who used her knowledge of the past to solve the crimes of today.
-She joined writers’ groups, went to writing clinics and completed two mysteries, Where Law Ends and Tyranny Begins.
+When a family incident exposed the vulnerabilities of senior citizens, Elizabeth decided to bring the story to life.
+She combined her passion for South Carolina's colorful history with her fascination for compelling mysteries and created a detective who used her knowledge of the past to solve the crimes of today.
+She published two books, Where Law Ends and Tyranny Begins, with Mill City Press.

-She says that her three greatest accomplishments are her two sons and her 50-year marriage to the man she met at a keypunch machine.
+Elizabeth says that her three greatest accomplishments are her two sons and her 50-year marriage to the man she met at a computer keypunch machine.